Mihirbhadauria/Portfolio_website/README.md

 2. Make skeleton HTML and CSS (DONE)

-3. Create a responsive navigation bar
+3. Create a responsive navigation bar (DONE)

-4. style navigation bar to fit propotionally
+4. style navigation bar to fit propotionally (DONE)

-5. create functionality to play video on website (at this stage trial any)
+5. create functionality to play video on website (DONE)

 6. implement scrolling functionality to reach "About" section